 The reasons for this strange occurrence range all across the paranormal spectrum, from aliens to ghosts.
 In fact, the phenomenon is actually an optical illusion, also known as a “gravity hill.”

 In these “mystery spots,” what appears to be an uphill incline is actually part of a larger downhill incline, misinterpreted by our brains because of the way the slopes are situated mixed with little or no view of the horizon line.
 Water, balls, and tires appear to be rolling uphill when really they’re rolling downhill just as they should be.

 Many magnetic hills are only discoverable by those in the know, but not the one in Moncton.
 The hill is a popular tourist attraction, and visitors can find it by looking for the massive magnet sign.
-At peak season, there is a minimal charge of around $6 CAN per vehicle, a small cost worth the fun of experiencing this optical illusion.
+At peak season, there is a minimal charge of around $6 CAN per vehicle, a small price for the fun of experiencing this optical illusion.

 Know Before You Go

 The attraction is located off of Trans Canada Highway 2.
 Take Exit 450 (Highway 126), which is adjacent to the Magic Mountain Water Park and Wharf Village.
 There are lots of signs that direct you to the attraction.